GitauHarrison/notes/linode/buy_domain.md

 - `Hostname`: in case a user forgest the `www.` prefix.
 - `blog`: this will be something like _blog.bolderlearner.com_.
 - `*` (asterisk) - this is an example of a wildcard record.
 It will match any request for domains that do not exist.
 Wildcards are often used to point all non-existing domains to a specific IP address or top-level domain.
 If the querried first-level domain does not exist, the IP address specified in the wildcard DNS record will respond.
-For example, if I search for a non-existent _app.bolderlearner.com_, I will re-directed to www.bolderlearner.com.
+For example, if I search for a non-existent _app.bolderlearner.com_, I will be re-directed to www.bolderlearner.com.